shopsys/shopsys/docs/cookbook/adding-a-new-entity.md

 php phing db-migrations-generate
 ```

+!!! note
-*Note: More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](/docs/introduction/console-commands-for-application-management-phing-targets.md)*
+    More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](/docs/introduction/console-commands-for-application-management-phing-targets.md)

 The command will print a filename of the database migration with content like this.